It was when my then 10-month-old son refused to go back to sleep one morning in July 2008 that I first crossed the

 The name Washington Roebling, John’s son, below him, conjured up still more stories.
 He suffered terribly for years from the effects – both on his nerves and his body – of tackling a fierce fire in the caisson that formed the base of the bridge’s

 tower.
-The caisson was on the river bed, directly below my feet.
+The caisson, complete with the wood he personally repaired, was on the river bed, directly below my feet.

-The long list of the bridge’s trustees featured less unequivocally honourable names.
+The list of the bridge’s trustees was less inspiring, meanwhile.
 Henry Murphy and William Kingsley, the president and vice-president of the board, had both been involved in awarding the contract to make wires for the suspension cable to J Lloyd Haigh, a shady

 Brooklyn contractor.
 Haigh perpetrated a long-running